linearregression/ecs-playground/README.md

 ### Get ELB running

- - For this example create two ELB instances; location and user Creation of the ELB is the same as any ELB creation with the following differences
+ - For this example create two ELB instances; location and user Creation of the ELB is the same as any ELB creation with the following differences.

    - You have decide on the ports you will use for the services.
-In our example, we choose port 8081 for the location service and 9091 for the user service
+In our example, we choose port 8081 for the location service and 9091 for the user service.

-   - Configure proper health checks as you would with any instance
+   - Configure proper health checks as you would with any instance.

    - Do not add any EC2 instances to it.
-This will be done later on in the ECS service side
+This will be done later on in the ECS service side.

 ### Get RDS running

- - You can skip this step but to make this more real world, we created a RDS instance that the containers will use for databases
+ - You can skip this step but to make this more real world, we created a RDS instance that the containers will use for databases.

- - Create an RDS DB of your choice and configure per normal
+ - Create an RDS DB of your choice and configure per normal.

- - Note down the credentials and endpoints for later use
+ - Note down the credentials and endpoints for later use.

 ### Check the setup